Denis Lortie: Aftermath

-One of the contributing factors to the shooting was, allegedly, the easy access that Lortie had to both weapons and ammunition.
+One of the contributing factors to the shooting, allegedly, was the easy access that Lortie had to both weapons and ammunition.
 Unlike other non-combat Canadian Forces Bases, CFS Carp, the base at which he was stationed, apparently did not have an armoury, or even ammunition lockers.

 According to psychiatrist Pierre Mailloux, who was assigned to the case, Lortie had paranoid schizophrenia and had organized his crime during a psychotic episode, believing that he was acting on instructions given to him from God.
-Nevertheless, in 1985, Lortie was convicted of first-degree murder, but a new trial was ordered when the Quebec Court of Appeal determined the trial judge had made errors while instructing jurors about how they should weigh testimony from psychiatrists heard in the case.
+Nevertheless, in 1985, Lortie was convicted of first-degree murder, but a new trial was ordered when the Quebec Court of Appeal determined the trial judge had made errors while instructing jurors about how they should weigh testimony from the psychiatrists heard in the case.

 Lortie pleaded guilty to reduced charges of second-degree murder in 1987.

 In 1995, Lortie was released on day parole to a halfway house in Hull, Quebec, after being released from a minimum security correctional facility north of Montreal where he had been undergoing psychiatric treatment, classes to deal with aggression, and serving a life sentence with no eligibility for parole for 10 years.
 According to the Parole Board of Canada, Lortie no longer posed a threat to society, and "patched his life together despite being responsible for one of the most notorious events in Quebec history."

 Under the release terms, Lortie was required to spend every night at the halfway house between 11:00 p.m. and 7:00 a.m.
 He was also required to let parole board supervisors know where he was at all times, and was restricted to a 40 km radius from the house.
-The relatives of some of Lortie's victims believed he was not punished severely enough, with some believing he should have been executed, a punishment that could not be applied, as Canada abolished its death penalty in 1976.
+The relatives of some of Lortie's victims believed he was not punished severely enough, with some believing he should have been executed, a punishment that could not be applied in the civilian courts, as Canada abolished the death penalty for murder in 1976, though technically possible at the time via the Canadian Forces military justice system.

-Granted full parole in July 1996 (the same year Jalbert died of cancer), Lortie has since kept a low profile.
-He is last known to have worked at a convenience store in the Hull—Aylmer district of Quebec, and is now married, with a steady job and a house, and has reportedly been forthcoming with "the people who monitor his case".
+Lortie was granted full parole in July 1996 and, as of 2007, was married, with a steady job and a house, and had reportedly been forthcoming with "the people who monitor his case".